MLogdberg/mlogdberg.github.io/_posts/2017-08-29-Logic-Apps-looping-concurrency-control.md

 [![](/assets/uploads/2017/08/Logic-App-concurrency-multiple-foreach.png)](/assets/uploads/2017/08/Logic-App-concurrency-multiple-foreach.png)

-# Newly release concurrency control!
+# Newly released concurrency control!
 But fortunately there is now a newly released object property on the for each action that will help us, only available in **CodeView** for now but that will work just fine.

 The new property looks like: